AdguardTeam/AGLint/README.md

 - NPM or Yarn.
 NPM is installed with Node.js, so you don't need to install it separately.
 If you want to use `yarn` instead of `npm`, you can install it from [here](https://classic.yarnpkg.com/en/docs/install)

 ### Installation & Usage
-1. Install `AGLint` globally or locally.
-If you want to use just it in your project, we recommend installing it locally.
+1. Install `AGLint` to your project:
-   - NPM:
-     - Globally: `npm install -g @adguard/aglint`
-     - Locally: `npm install -D @adguard/aglint`
+   - NPM: `npm install -D @adguard/aglint`
-   - Yarn:
-     - Globally: `yarn global add @adguard/aglint`
+   - Yarn: `yarn add -D @adguard/aglint`
+2. Initialize the configuration file:
+   - NPM: `npx aglint init`
-     - Locally: `yarn add -D @adguard/aglint`
+   - Yarn: `yarn aglint init`
-2. Run AGlint **in your project folder**:
+3. Run AGlint:
-   - NPM: `aglint` (or `npx aglint` if you installed it locally)
+   - NPM: `npx aglint`
    - Yarn: `yarn aglint`

 That's all! :hugs: The linter will check all filter lists in your project and print the results to the console.

+You can also install `AGLint` globally, so you can use it without `npx` or `yarn`, but we recommend to install it locally to your project.

 If you want to lint just some specific files, you can pass them as arguments:
 `aglint path/to/file.txt path/to/another/file.txt`